-La Casa del Arbol also has a few newer swings that are equally fun but not as “attractive” as the original swing hanging from the tree.
+La Casa del Arbol also has a few newer swings that are equally fun but not as ‘attractive’ as the original swing hanging from the tree.

 This swing is located high up on a mountain so if you go on an overcast or cloudy day, you might not be able to see the Tungurahua volcano in the background.

 After waiting in line for a while to hop on the Swing At The End Of The World, I finally got my turn but I was able to swing only a couple of times before my turn was over.

-Depending on the weather, it can also get pretty chilly on top of this mountain.
+Visitor Tip: Depending on the weather conditions, it can get pretty chilly on top of this mountain.
 Baños is located in a region with tropical weather which can be a bit unpredictable.

-What To Do Nearby
+Things To Do Nearby

-It costs $3 to use this swing but if that sounds too crazy, Torre Al Cielo also has a smaller swing that visitors can use for $1 per person.
+It costs $3 to use this swing.
+If that sounds too crazy, Torre Al Cielo also has a smaller swing that visitors can use for $1 per person.

 - 15 Of The Best Cities To Visit In South America

-- 10 Incredible Things To Do In Peru That You Shouldn’t Miss
+- 10 Incredible Things To Do In Peru

-Some of the links used in this blog may be affiliate links, which means that if you place an order through one of those links, we may get a small percentage of the order amount at no extra cost to you that goes towards the upkeep of our blog.
+Some of the links used in this blog may be affiliate links.
+If you place an order through one of those links, we may get a small percentage of the order amount at no extra cost to you that goes towards the upkeep of our blog.
 Thank you for reading and supporting our blog!
-Please see the full disclosure here.